pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

-# Publish/Subscribe API for Dart SDK
+# Publish/Subscribe API for Dart SDK (Condensed)

-PubNub publishes globally in <30 ms. Publish to one or many subscribers.
+For connection and publish concepts, see:

-For concepts, see Connection Management and Publish Messages.
+- Connection Management
+- Publish Messages

 ## Publish

-`publish()` sends a message to all channel subscribers.
-PubNub replicates messages globally.
+`publish()` sends a message to all subscribers of a channel.

-- Prerequisites and limitations
+Key points:
-  - Initialize PubNub with publishKey.
+- Initialize PubNub with a publishKey.
-  - You don't need to be subscribed to publish.
+- You don’t need to be subscribed to publish.
-  - You cannot publish to multiple channels simultaneously.
+- You can’t publish to multiple channels simultaneously.
-- Security
-  - Enable TLS/SSL with ssl: true at initialization.
-Optional message encryption via CryptoModule.
+- Enable TLS/SSL by setting `ssl: true` during initialization; optional message encryption is available.
-- Message data
-  - Any JSON-serializable data (objects, arrays, numbers, strings, UTF‑8).
+- Message payload must be JSON-serializable (objects, arrays, numbers, strings).
+Avoid special classes/functions.
+UTF‑8 strings are supported.
-  - Don't JSON serialize message or meta yourself; pass objects directly.
-- Size
+- Don’t JSON-serialize `message` or `meta`; PubNub serializes automatically.
-  - Max message size: 32 KiB (includes escaped characters and channel name).
-Aim for <1,800 bytes.
+- Max message size: 32 KiB (including escaped chars and channel).
+Aim for < ~1,800 bytes.
-  - Oversize messages return Message Too Large.
-- Publish rate
-  - Soft throughput limit; subscribers may drop if they can't keep up.
-In-memory queue stores only 100 messages.
+- Throughput: publish as fast as bandwidth allows; soft limits apply if subscribers can’t keep up.
+Subscriber queue holds ~100 messages.
-- Custom message type
-  - Optional customMessageType, e.g., text, action, poll.
+- Optional `customMessageType` adds a business-specific label (for example, `text`, `action`, `poll`).

-- Best practices
+Best practices:
-  - Publish serially (not concurrently).
-  - Verify success code (e.g., [1,"Sent","136074940..."]) before sending next.
+- Publish serially; wait for success response before sending the next message.
-  - On failure ([0,"blah","<timetoken>"]), retry.
+- On failure, retry.
-  - Keep queue <100 messages; throttle bursts (e.g., ≤5 msg/s).
+- Keep in-memory queue under 100.
+- Throttle bursts (for example, <= 5 messages/sec) to meet latency goals.

 ### Method(s)